 There are few red flags that bear mentioning

 Don’t use a relative.
-The mind set may be that you’re a family member and will understand if they miss an appointment or put another clients’ needs before yours.
+The mindset may be that you’re a family member and will understand if they miss an appointment or put other clients’ needs before yours.
 Wrong.

 Bypass agents who promise a lower commission.
-Typical rates are 5 to 7 % of selling price split between the buying and selling agents.
-Know that commission rates are negotiable, but remember that in most cases you get what you pay for.
+Typical rates are 5 to 7 percent of the selling price-split between the buying and selling agents.
+Know that commission rates are negotiable, but remember, in most cases, you get what you pay for.

-It may be a lot of information but this is an important process and you need all the help you can get.
-Don’t be overwhelmed, there are places and people that you can reach out to if necessary.
+It may be a lot of information, but this is an important process and you need all the help you can get.
+Don’t be overwhelmed, there are places and people you can reach out to, if necessary.

 Good luck and enjoy your new home.